cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 ![](../../../C_DATA/IMAGES/MacOSX_ContactsApp.png)

 The new iMac G4 came out in 2002 with this new version of the Mac OS.
 It featured a clean design that let the UI speak for itself, compared to the previous generation that had a colourful range.
-And the UI being that texture, gave the illusion that people were interacting with real object and materials, erasing the fact that the computer was an electric device computing zeros and ones.
+The UI being that texture, gave the illusion that people were interacting with real object and materials, erasing the fact that the computer was an electric device computing zeros and ones.

 ![](../../../C_DATA/IMAGES/iMac_G4.png)